Vikash84/vaper/README.md

 # VAPER: Viral Assembly from Probe-based EnRichment
+> [!IMPORTANT]
+> VAPER is currently in beta.
+Version 1.0 will be released once VAPER has been officially validated (wich should be very soon! 🙂)

 ## Overview
 VAPER is a viral (meta-)genome assembly pipeline.

 ### Key Features:
 -  Builds assemblies from probe enrichment (a.k.a hybrid capture/enrichment), shotgun metagenomic, and tiled-amplicon sequence data
 -  Automated reference selection (Detects what is in your sample)